 Acrobatic Gymnastics (ACRO) favours body control in various positions, both on the ground and in the air.
 For this reason, the sport is welcomed and very often included in the training programme of pilots, cosmonauts and parachutists.
 Acrobatics is practised as Men’s, Women’s or Mixed Pairs, as Women’s Groups (3 gymnasts) or as Men’s Groups (4 gymnasts).
 Time allowed for each exercise is 2:30.
 The floor area measures 12 x 12 meters.
-The exercises must include a harmonious combination of choreography, collective acrobatic elements (holds, throws, catches) and individual acrobatic elements (floor acrobatic series), all in perfect synchronisation.
+The exercises must include a harmonious combination of choreography, collective acrobatic elements (holds, throws, catches) and individual acrobatic elements (floor acrobatic series), all in perfect synchronization.

 Here is a sample of routines from the five disciplines in Acrobatic Gymnastics: